 Q: What is the better SaaS sales compensation plan: paying reps the 12 months up front for the contract value or paying them pro-rated 12 monthly payments?

 You may be tempted to pay reps monthly for monthly deals.
-But it’s not worth it.
+While that’s not uncommon (see the survey here), generally it’s not worth it.

 Because while it does sort of align interests, run the math … and you’ll see, it’s too hard for them to make any real money this way.
 It just takes too long to build up a decent commission check.